Meta hits back in fight with FTC over VR company acquisition - NewsBreak

 The FTC’s vote last summer to seek to block the Within acquisition was 3-2, with Chair Lina Khan and the other two Democratic commissioners approving it and the two Republicans opposed.

-The FTC's original suit named CEO Mark Zuckerberg as a defendant as well as Meta, but he was dropped in August.

-Under Zuckerberg's leadership, Meta began a campaign to conquer virtual reality in 2014 with its acquisition of headset maker Oculus VR.
+Under the leadership of CEO Mark Zuckerberg, Meta began a campaign to conquer virtual reality in 2014 with its acquisition of headset maker Oculus VR.
 Since then, Meta’s VR headsets have become the cornerstone of its growth in the virtual reality space, the FTC noted in its suit.
 Fueled by the popularity of its top-selling Quest headsets, Meta’s Quest Store has become a leading U.S. app platform with more than 400 apps available to download, according to the agency.

 Meta bought seven of the most successful virtual-reality development studios, and now has one of the largest virtual-reality content catalogs in the world, the FTC says.
 Its acquisition of the Beat Games studio gave Meta control of the popular app Beat Saber.